Agasaworkshop/Agasa_CNC_PCB/README.md

 ## How to prepare the files
 - Create the gerber file.
 - Import the gerber files of the engraving, holes and cuts in flatcam.
-- Select the engraving, go to isolation routing, set the thickness of the bit, I use 0.1mm, generate the geometry and set the bit as a C bit (even if it is a V bit), select a cutting depth, I found that different boards call for different values so you will have to experiment a bit, I found good results on FR1 boards with a depth of -0.07mm (even -0.05 should cut but I exceeded a bit to be sure), I had excelent results on some FR4 boards with around -0.02, your mileage may vary.
+- Select the engraving, go to isolation routing, set the thickness of the bit, I use 0.1mm, generate the geometry and set the bit as a C bit (even if it is a V bit), select a cutting depth, I found that different boards call for different values so you will have to experiment a bit, I found good results on FR1 boards with a depth of -0.07mm, I had excelent results on some FR4 boards with around -0.02, your mileage may vary.
 - Set the end move and tool change Z to a low value (so that you do not exceed the limit) and generate the cnc object, save the file as route.cnc, open the CNC_file_patcher I provvided and drag and drop the file onto it, it will get patched for this machine.
 - Select the drill file, set tool change z and end move to 3mm and the cutting depth a bit short of the PCB thickness, i use -1.35mm on 1.4mm boards, this will ensure you do not ruin the bed, it will also mean that you'll have to complete the holes yourself but it is a very easy and quick job, save the file as drill.cnc.
 -  Select the edge  file, set the bit diameter, set the depth to the same you chose for the drill file, I did -0.3mm passes max, I did not want to stress it too much, export it as edge.cnc.